UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_4_MasterDetail/listview-delete.md

 ---

-# Deleting Data and Menu Items
+# ListView - Deleting Data and Menu Items

 The example for this section is found in the [/code/Chapter4/ListView/F_SimpleListView_MenuItem](/code/Chapter4/ListView/F_SimpleListView_MenuItem) folder.